Select Suitable Immunization Strategies for VHH Discovery

 Whole Cell Immunization

-Whole cell immunization is a novel strategy to elicit an immune response against the antigen overexpressing cell line.
-Different from the conventional immunization strategies, whole cell immunization benefits from higher immunogenicity, naïve antigen structure, simple purification process.
-It is one of the best ways to discover novel sdAbs against the extracellular domain of desired membrane protein target.
+Whole cell immunization is a novel strategy to elicit an immune response against an antigen over-expressing cell line.
+Unlike conventional immunization strategies, whole cell immunization benefits from higher immunogenicity, naïve antigen structure, and

 Typical Advantages of Whole Cell Immunization